INTRODUCTION

 Where a grave marker comprises more than one distinct stone, a single number as been assigned, although letters (a, b, etc) may be used to identify the different pieces.

 Two stones – the Angus Stone and the Old Kirk Windowsill – are identified by name rather than number.
-The Angus Stone in known to have lain within the Old Kirk until relocated to the Parish Church in 1917.
-The origin of the stone forming the Old Kirk Windowsill is unknown, although markings on it suggest it may have had some use prior to 1631.
+The Angus Stone in known to have lain within the Old Kirk, before being moved outside, and ultimately relocated to the Parish Church in 1917.
+The origin of the stone forming the Old Kirk Windowsill is unknown, although markings on it suggest it may have had some use prior to the construction of the church in 1631.

 Designations